The New Coke Story – Why did New Coke fail?

 This decision became the most costly marketing mistake ever as within a few days of original coke being withdrawn there was a huge backlash from both consumers and the media.
 The company received over 400,000 phone calls and letters of complaint from customers unhappy with the decision to replace old Coke.

 So, what went wrong with the decision making at Coca-Cola?

 A Brand Is More Than its Features:

-Coca-Cola had been telling consumers that Coke was “it” and “the real thing” for many years and now New Coke completely undermined this strategy by changing the formula and discontinuing old Coke.
-Little thought appeared to have been given to the attitudes of customers and that they might prefer tradition and stability over novelty.
+Coca-Cola had been telling consumers that Coke was “it” and “the real thing” for many years.
+Now New Coke completely undermined this strategy by changing the formula and discontinuing old Coke.
+Little thought appeared to have been given to the attitudes of loyal customers and that they might prefer tradition and stability over novelty.
 In the USA in particular Coca-Cola has a strong symbolic meaning and is seen as a cultural icon by some consumers.
 This contributed to the sense of loss when old Coke was discontinued.

 Beyond Reason Model of Implicit Motivations

 The Beyond Reason model of implicit goals above has been developed from the latest psychological and neuroscience research.
 This identifies individual psychological motivators of brand purchase.

 Conventional market research struggles to isolate these goals because it relies on direct questioning which generates a rational response from our slow, rational mind (see System 2).
 However, our attention is largely activated by our quick, intuitive brain (System 1).
 People don’t have full access to their psychological motivations and instead post-rationalise decisions when asked to explain a choice.
 This is why interpretation of market research is so difficult and also so important.